aviswain/MicroDegree/MicroDegree/CS1/README.md

 # CS1.
 Computer Programming (Python)
-In every college Computer Science program, there are always three classes that first-year undergraduates have to take: Intro to Programming, Data Structures, and Computer Archicture.
+In every college Computer Science program, there are always three classes that first-year undergraduates have to take: Intro to Programming, Data Structures, and Computer Architecture.

 Depending on the university, a certain computer programming language might be favored.
 For example, at the time that I am writing this, the Ohio State University uses Java for its intro and data structures courses while UCLA uses C++.
 Although colleges might favor a certain language, it is not for the reasons you might think.